Jumpaku/cyamli/README.md

 # cyamli

-A command line tool to generate typed code to handle command line arguments of command line tools from the YAML-based CLI schemas.
+A command line tool to generate command line interfaces for your command line tools from the YAML-based CLI schemas.

 ## Highlights